gurhanalan/JS-SmallProject-FormProgress/README.md

 # Form Progress with Input Wave Effect

-[This project](https://gurhanalan.github.io/JS-SmallProject-FormProgress/) is a form which the user can click the buttons to see the other input fields and when the input is focused the label shifts up with wave affect.
+[This project](https://gurhanalan.github.io/JS-SmallProject-FormProgress/) is a form which the user can click the buttons to see the other input fields and when the input is focused the label shifts up with wave effect.

 ## Table of contents